lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 #### Events

-The applications below demonstrate handling streaming events - adding/removing subscribers and closing the stream.
+The apps below demonstrate handling streaming events - adding/removing subscribers and closing the stream.

-Click the "Create Stream" button in Application B to register an Interop stream called "G42Core.Stream.Basic".
-Click the "Subscribe" button in Application A to subscribe to the registered stream - Application B will print to the page when a new subscriber is added.
-Each time Application A receives data, it will be printed on the page (time stamp and a message).
+Click the "Create Stream" button in App B to register an Interop stream called "G42Core.Stream.Basic".
+Click the "Subscribe" button in App A to subscribe to the registered stream - App B will print to the page when a new subscriber is added.
+Each time App A receives data, it will be printed on the page (time stamp and a message).

-Click the "Unsubscribe" button in Application A to close the subscription to the stream - Application B will print to the page when a subscriber is removed.
-Click the "Close Stream" button in Application B to close the stream - Application A will print to the page when the stream is closed.
+Click the "Unsubscribe" button in App A to close the subscription to the stream - App B will print to the page when a subscriber is removed.
+Click the "Close Stream" button in App B to close the stream - App A will print to the page when the stream is closed.

 <a href="https://codesandbox.io/s/github/Glue42/core/tree/master/live-examples/interop/stream-events" target="_blank" class="btn btn-primary"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 256 296" preserveAspectRatio="xMidYMid meet" width="24" height="24" version="1.1" style="pointer-events: auto;">
         <path fill="#000000" d="M 115.498 261.088 L 115.498 154.479 L 23.814 101.729 L 23.814 162.502 L 65.8105 186.849 L 65.8105 232.549 L 115.498 261.088 Z M 139.312 261.715 L 189.917 232.564 L 189.917 185.78 L 232.186 161.285 L 232.186 101.274 L 139.312 154.895 L 139.312 261.715 Z M 219.972 80.8277 L 171.155 52.5391 L 128.292 77.4107 L 85.104 52.5141 L 35.8521 81.1812 L 127.766 134.063 L 219.972 80.8277 Z M 0 222.212 L 0 74.4949 L 127.987 0 L 256 74.182 L 256 221.979 L 127.984 295.723 L 0 222.212 Z" style="pointer-events: auto;"></path>